-All of this information is then recorded on the secure myRentokil portal — a unique, online reporting system that enables organisations to identify new risks across their operations in real-time.
-We are also using the data we collect and aggregating it with other sources such as temperature and rainfall, to support big data analytics and predictive modelling that further supports food businesses.
+All of this information is then recorded on the secure myRentokil portal — a unique, online 24/7 reporting system that enables organisations to track trends and identify new risks across their operations in real-time.